tippi-fifestarr/aptos-billboard/README.md

 ## 🤝 Contributing

-We welcome contributions that improve the developer experience and showcase Aptos Build features!
+We welcome contributions that improve the developer experience and showcase Aptos Geomi features!

 ### Development Setup
 1. Fork the repository